-Any current students wishing to discuss visa changes or extensions should contact the Dean of Students International Support Advisory Team.
+Any current student wishing to discuss visa changes or extensions should contact the Dean of Students' International Students Advisory Team.

-The following sections on this page are designed to provide information on the visa system and what you need to know in order to make an application to the UK Border Agency.
+The following sections are designed to provide information on the UK visa system and what you need to know in order to make an application to the UK Visas and Immigration (UKVI).

-In order to ensure you have the most up to date information please visit the UK Border Agency (UKBA) website.
-The procedures you need to follow vary depending on which country you are applying from, so please ensure you check the UKBA website before submitting your application.
+In order to ensure you have the most up to date information please visit the UK Visas and Immigration (UKVI) website.
+The procedures you need to follow vary depending on which country you are applying from, so please ensure you check the UKVI website before submitting your application.

 The Points Based System (PBS) is the UK system for managing migration for those outside the European Economic Area wishing to enter the UK for the purpose of study.
-To make a Tier 4 student visa application under the Points Based System you are required to score 40 points.
-Your 40 points will be based on the following: Confirmation of a unique Confirmation of Acceptance for Studies (CAS) number from the University of East Anglia and the documents used to obtain this (30 points).
-Bank statements/financial guarantee letters confirming that you have enough money to cover your tuition fees for the first year and a specific amount of money for living costs, also referred to as maintenance (10 points).
+To make a Tier 4 (General) student visa application under the Points Based System you are required to score 40 points.
+Your 40 points will be based on the following: having a valid Confirmation of Acceptance for Studies (CAS) number from the University of East Anglia and the documents used to obtain this (30 points); and evidence confirming that you have enough money to cover your tuition fees for the first year and living costs (also referred to as maintenance) (10 points).

 - Undergraduate students - you have formally accepted your unconditional offer with us.